doukutsu-rs/doukutsu-rs/README.md

 A re-implementation of Cave Story (Doukutsu Monogatari) engine written in [Rust](https://www.rust-lang.org/), aiming for behavior accuracy and cleaner code.
 Later plans might involve turning it into a fully-featured modding tool with live debugging and stuff.

-**The project is still in a very early state and nowhere near being playable.
+**The project is still incomplete and might not be playable.
 Expect lots of breaking changes and bugs**

 [Join the Discord server](https://discord.gg/fbRsNNB)